BasantaCh/Getting-and-Cleaning-Data/README.md

  5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The data for the test and train are located in the separate folder and this data needs to be merged into a single file.
+For this, the features and activity lables from the features file and activity file in txt format were read into R and is used to describe the feature data that were retrived from the train and test file.

+The grep function is used to extract the mean and standard deviation for each of the measurement.
+Before loading the code in R, make sure the library data.table and reshape2 is installed in your environment.